 San Juan Islands Photos

-With the dozens of dive sites, macro life, colorful, diverse reef life, lots of fish and scenic shore-side environment, there are many excellent photo opportunities.
-For information and reviews of diving cameras, click here: Best Underwater Cameras Compared and Reviewed
+With the dozens of dive sites, macro life, colorful, diverse reef life, lots of fish, and scenic shore-side environment, there are many excellent photo opportunities.
+For information and reviews of diving cameras, click here:

 A cushion for emergencies provides peace of mind when on vacation.
 I recommend this diving insurance as they have worldwide coverage and provide scuba divers a quality insurance and medical assistance service.

 I hope you found this post on San Juan Islands scuba diving interesting and useful.
 If you have any questions or ideas, please feel free to share them in the comments section.
 I’d love to know of any experience you have diving there.
 If there is no comments section directly below, click here: >>comments<<